How to Choose Pottery Glaze – A Beginner Glaze Guide

 With any glazes, whether high-fire, mid-fire, or low-fire, you should test them before you use them.
 This helps you account for kiln personality and fit with the glaze and clay.
 The glaze and clay need to expand and contract together.

 You need to consider the Clay that you will use along with the glaze to avoid unexpected effects.
-There is a very good reason for making low, med, and high fire glazes.
-The fluxes that are added to the glazes make the silica and alumina melt at different temperatures.
+There is a very good reason for making low-, med-, and high-fire glazes.
+The fluxes added to glazes cause silica and alumina to melt at different temperatures.

-It’s always best to match the firing temperature of your Glaze with the firing temperature of your clay.
-I recommend you try the glaze out on a test piece first to understand better how the glaze will get along with the clay to give you the desired result.
+It’s always best to match the firing temperature of your Glaze with that of your clay.
+I recommend trying the glaze on a test piece first to better understand how it will interact with the clay and give you the desired result.

 Underfiring Glaze and Overfiring Glaze – What Happens When You Choose the Wrong Pottery Glaze?